huntdatacenter/docs/docs/govern-science/tingweek/README.md

 ![Tingweek tings](./images/tingweek-tings.png)

-#### Lab ting
+#### Labting

 This is our allting were we focuses on the **user experience inside labs**, and communication between lab users and with us.
 All active lab users, lab leaders and lab coordinators are invited for information, feedback and discussions on all aspects of existing, planned and future services.
+[Read more our Labting] in the do science section.

 #### Data space ting